-It is important to note, however, that the information filed under seal may be made public at the conclusion of the reexamination process.
+It is important to note, however, that the information filed under seal may be made public at the conclusion of the reexamination process, if the information is deemed material to patentability.
 Therefore, the court and the party owning the confidential information should be involved in the decision to disclose and how the disclosure is made to the PTO.